 I confess I was amused by the idealism of this oxymoron, thinking of the less bloodthirsty Old Testament kings who stood in God's stead and often did it their way.
 But he was articulating the cry of a child for a parent.

-Whatever one feels about the principle of Monarchy, and whether individual monarchs are saints or villains – mostly they're just ordinary mortals coping with an invidious task in high relief - I believe we know instinctively that we are made to honour it.
+Whatever one feels about the principle of Monarchy, and whether individual monarchs are saints or villains – mostly they're just ordinary mortals coping with an invidious task in high relief - I believe we know instinctively that we are made to honour it, or we lose out.
 A Constitutional Monarchy, based on long tradition, is probably as good as it gets.
 This has to some extent been eroded in Britain, but what is largely below the waterline is the stabilising influence it still has on society.
 Some political theories might well appear just and logical, but they don't take into account human nature and human needs.

 It provides no solution that those at the top must have their incomes protected because they are the movers and shakers and the benefits will somehow percolate downwards.
 The cherished moneymakers who provide the highest revenue, it is argued, are those who will be keeping the country afloat.
 Not, apparently, if the wife lives in Monaco.